Living in the UK

 Reciprocal health care agreements will usually cover hospital treatment although you should check with your home country health authority for full details.

-Please note that this list can change, please visit the Department of Health website for up to date information.
+Please note that this list is subject to change, please visit the Department of Health website for up to date information.

 I am entitled to NHS treatment, what does the NHS provide free of charge?